Kyle2501/social_store_platform/README.md

-# social_store_platform
+# Social Store Platform

-information about this platform can be found here - http://learn.gallery/social_store_platform
+Information about this platform can be found here - http://learn.gallery/social_store_platform